BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/makingTensors/instructions.md

 ## Part 4

-Add this at the top of the file...
+Copy/paster this at the top of your sketch.js file...
 ```
 let cuteDog;